r52/quasar/docs/index.rst

 Windows
 ^^^^^^^^^^^^^

-The following example configures the project to build using the ``clang-cl`` toolkit with Visual Studio Communitry 2022 (plus the Clang MSVC toolkit) installed:
+The following example configures the project to build using the ``clang-cl`` toolkit with Visual Studio Community 2022 (plus the Clang MSVC toolkit) installed:

 .. code-block:: bash